How Much Does Custom Framing Cost?

 It is difficult to provide a quote without seeing the work to be framed.
 Due to the complexities of some framing jobs, a quote is heavily reliant on visual confirmation in person.
 We are happy to provide an estimate over the phone, based on our experience.
 This estimate is still dependant on the final materials you select.

-For a more accurate quote, we urge you to visit one of our eleven Greater Sydney and NSW stores to speak to an expert consultant.
+For a more accurate quote, we urge you to visit one of our fourteen Greater Sydney, NSW and QLD stores to speak to an expert consultant.
 We also recommend bringing in the work for a professional evaluation and accurate price.

 Should I Frame the Artwork Myself?